bustle/shep/DOCS.md

 ```
 #### `shep deploy`
 ```
-shep deploy [env] [functions]
+shep deploy [functions]

 Options:
   --version    Show version number                                                                             [boolean] --help       Show help                                                                                       [boolean] --build      Build functions before deployment.
-Use --no-build to skip this step                       [default: true] -q, --quiet  Don't log anything                                                                       [default: false]
+Use --no-build to skip this step                       [default: true] -q, --quiet  Don't log anything                                                                       [default: false] -e, --env    Environment you want to deploy to, if it doesn't exist it will be created

 Examples:
-  shep deploy                         Launch an interactive CLI shep deploy production              Deploy all functions with production env variables shep deploy beta --no-build         Deploy all functions as currently built in the dist folder shep deploy production create-user  Deploy only the create-user function shep deploy beta '*-user'           Deploy only functions matching the pattern *-user
+  shep deploy                               Launch an interactive CLI shep deploy --env production              Deploy all functions with production env variables shep deploy --env beta --no-build         Deploy all functions as currently built in the dist folder shep deploy --env production create-user  Deploy only the create-user function shep deploy --env beta '*-user'           Deploy only functions matching the pattern *-user
 ```
 #### `shep build`
 ```